rui314/mold/README.md

   and thus speed up linking.
 GNU BFD and gold linkers support it.

-  I turned it down because it (1) is complicated, (2) doesn't seem to speed it up that much and (3) complicates build procedure.
+  I turned it down because it (1) is complicated, (2) doesn't seem to speed it up that much and (3) has several practical issues.
 Let me explain each of them.

   First, incremental linking for real C/C++ programs is not as easy as